Chapter 6-4: Summarizing the Structure of a Typical English CEGEP Argumentative Essay

 What follows below is a summary of the "waterfall essay format" that is taught by some college teachers as one method of structuring argumentative / persuasive essays.

 Warm-up sentences (also known as the “focus”) - between the lead-in sentence and the thesis statement, the writer provides any of the following: general or historical background information, an interesting anecdote, some motivation to read further, a declaration of why the general issue that will be discussed is important or why people are debating it and unable to arrive at a general consensus, a vivid description, a clarification of the definition of little-known or difficult vocabulary that is at the core of the paper, context-setting phrases, or a contrasting position that is opposite of the one about to be developed.
 Furthermore, the warm-up sets context for the overall essay topic, and it is relevant to the thesis statement.
-The final warm-up sentence flows smoothly into the thesis statement without "jarring" readers.
+The final warm-up sentence flows logically and smoothly into the thesis statement without "jarring" readers.

 Thesis statement - this arguable statement expresses the main point of the essay and controls the direction of the body paragraphs.
 An arguable polemic statement is one where between 30% to 70% of people would be inclined to disagree with the statement.
 It clearly and succinctly expresses a thesis statement that may also provide brief justification of the statement (these are generally the topic sentences, summarized).
 The thesis statement “stands on its own”; that is, it is still intelligible if it is read outside of the context of the introductory paragraph.
 It is never phrased as a queston and it is worded strongly as if it were fact (even though it is arguable).